Friday August 21 to Sunday August 23, 2015

 The community of Waskesiu comes alive with the first Waskesiu Lakeside Festival!
 The event brings together bands, buskers, and nature activities in a family-friendly gathering by the lake.
 With an outdoor stage showcasing prairie talent, interactive street performances, and paddling demonstrations you’ll experience a whole new side of Saskatchewan’s playground.

 The Waskesiu Lakeside Festival promises to be unlike any other festival; it offers all the conveniences of a small community in the heart of the beautiful boreal forest.
 From the waterfront festival grounds you are within walking distance of restaurants, campgrounds, shops, trails, and a number of cabin or hotel rentals.

 Access to The Waskesiu Lakeside Festival and all activities are free with paid park entry.
 Bring some sunscreen and enjoy music, food, and fun over this 3 day festival.

 Rob Clarke, Member of Parliament for Desnethé—Missinippi announces new investments for Prince Albert National Park.

 © Parks Canada

-On March 6, 2015, Rob Clarke, Member of Parliament for Desnethé—Missinippi—Churchill River, on behalf of the Honourable Leona Aglukkaq, Minister of the Environment and Minister Responsible for Parks Canada, announced infrastructure projects in Prince Albert National Park.
+On July 24, 2015 Rob Clarke, Member of Parliament for Desnethé—Missinippi—Churchill River, on behalf of the Honourable Leona Aglukkaq, Minister of the Environment and Minister responsible for Parks Canada, announced infrastructure investments totalling more than $29 million in several Parks Canada projects across Prince Albert National Park.